Agentic experiences in Microsoft Azure Cost Management

 CONTEXT

-Located on the Microsoft Azure portal, it's a tool that helps users track, manage, and optimize their spending on cloud services.
+This is a dashboard tool that enables users monitor their spending on Azure cloud services.

 It offers insights to help users stay within budget and reduce unnecessary costs.